 The procedure doesn’t take long.
 We’ll sterilize the area and use lidocaine to numb the injection site.
 We’ll then use a live ultrasound to inject a syringe of viscosupplementation directly into the joint.

-Dr. Seth and our other providers will discuss how often you’ll need injections and how long they should last.
+Alex J. Nelson, MD and his team will discuss how often you’ll need injections and how long they should last.
 Ideally, these injections should help prevent further deterioration.

 Don’t suffer or stop doing the things you love due to knee pain caused by arthritis just because you fear knee surgery.
 Instead, try a better alternative with viscosupplementation.
 Contact Peak Health and Wellness (801) 689-3389 today to schedule a consultation to discuss your options.